 6.1 How to Store

-Store butter tarts in an airtight container at room temperature for up to three days.
-For longer storage, you can refrigerate them, but allow them to come to room temperature before serving to maintain their taste and texture.
+Keep them in an airtight container at room temperature for up to three days .
+For longer storage , refrigerate and bring back to room temperature before serving .

 6.2 Reheating Instructions